Vampires vs. the Bronx Ending, Explained

 The Raid at the Vampire Hideout

 The three heroes gear up to go on a vampire hunt.
 The film heavily references the 1998 superhero vampire film ‘Blade’ as they arm themselves with wooden stakes, holy water, and garlic.
-Miguel, Bobby, and Luis are accompanied by Rita, Miguel’s crush who immediately believes him when he tells her about the vampires.
+Rita accompanies Miguel, Bobby, and Luis, Miguel’s crush who immediately believes him when he tells her about the vampires.
 When they arrive at the underground room where they had previously seen the coffins, they find Vivian’s sarcophagus empty.
-They tell Rita to go and call for help, while they look for the vampires.
+They tell Rita to call for help while they look for the vampires.
 They find them in a room, hanging upside down from the roof.
 Miguel and Bobby quickly kill two vampires and Luis later incinerates a third by shoving the Eucharist down his throat.
 Vivian reveals to them that the key is for a box that contains the ashes of Murnau, the first vampire, and it is the key ingredient in creating other vampires.

 While escaping from the vampires, the three boys are stopped by Polidori, but Bobby convinces him to let them go by relating his own story with the gangsters.
 He has finally left Henny’s crew for good after he was forced to choose between Miguel and Henny.
 Polidori, who is familiar with the vampires, realizes his own situation is quite similar to that of Bobby and lets them go.
-He is later killed by Vivian.
-The boys split up, and Vivian’s remaining accomplice is killed by Luis.
+Vivian later kills him.
+The boys split up, and Luis kills Vivian’s remaining accomplice.
 Ultimately, it takes the entire neighborhood to come together and bring down Vivian.
 She tries to turn Bobby into a vampire but is killed by Miguel instead.
 These moments in the film are quite symbolic.
 It’s only through working together that residents of neighborhoods such as the one depicted in the film can withstand the advance of gentrification.

 Read More: Where Was Vampires vs. the Bronx Filmed?